2 Quick and Easy Storage Tips For Those On The Top Bunk

 One thing that’s easily forgotten is the dorm storage space under your Twin XL bed!
-If you opt for the top bunk, make sure you discuss under-bed storage.
-There is nothing wrong with the top bunk, but if your roommate thinks all the underbed storage is his or her's, then you’ll want to discuss that earlier versus later.
-The reason this is important is that dorm storage space is so limited that if you have no underbed storage or all underbed storage, it will make a difference on what you can fit in your college dorm room.
+If you opt for the top bunk, make sure you discuss under-bed dorm storage.
+There is nothing wrong with the top bunk, but if your roommate thinks all the underbed storage is theirs, you’ll want to discuss that sooner rather than later.
+The reason this is important is that dorm storage space is so limited, if you cannot take advantage of any underbed storage, it will make a big difference on what dorm supplies you can fit in your college dorm room.
 Of course you want to bring as much stuff as possible to college, so the key with any potential roommate situation is to work out these dorm roommate negotiations in advance.
-Keep the communication open and you’ll be fine…take half of your roommate's underbed stuff, pull it out and throw it on the floor and you’ll have a problem.
+Keep the communication open and you’ll be fine… just take half of your roommate's underbed stuff, pull it out and throw it on the floor and you’ll have a problem.
 Regardless, if half the underbed space should be yours, the best thing to do is talk it out.
 You'll find most college roommates, even if you aren't best friends, will be reasonable about splitting up your underbed storage.
 Plus, with useful underbed organizers like those from TUSK® dorm storage, it is easy to evenly divide this highly important dorm organization space.